uvarc/rc-website/content/userinfo/rivanna/slurm.md

 [Documentation](http://docs.adaptivecomputing.com/9-1-0/releaseNotes/Content/topics/moabAccountingManager/appendices/commands/mam-list-transactions.htm)

 ### Non-PI
 Regular users can run the previous command, but it will only show your own usage.
-You may use the `sreport` command for an estimate of the actual allocation usage (`sreport` is unaware of charge policy):
+You may use the `sreport` command for the total _CPU time_ of your group members:

 ```
 $ sreport cluster UserUtilizationByAccount Start=2020-08-01 Accounts=<your_allocation> -t Hours
 ```

+Note that this may be different from the actual allocation usage, since `sreport` is unaware of our SU charge policy, but can serve as an estimate.

 [Documentation](https://slurm.schedmd.com/sreport.html)